CopperRS/AI-Copper/README.md

 ## Installation

-To add `ai_copper` to your Rust project, include the following line in your `Cargo.toml`:
+To add `ai_copper` to your Rust project:

 ```bash
 cargo add ai_copper
 ```
+Include the following line in your `Cargo.toml`:

 ```toml
 [dependencies]